RunestoneInteractive/pythonds/_sources/BasicDS/InfixPrefixandPostfixExpressions.rst

       |blank|

       -  :5\\s+3\\s+4\\s+2\\s*-\\s*\\^\\s*\\*: Correct.
-         :x: ('.*', 'Hint: You only need to add one line to the function!!')
+         :x: Hint: You only need to add one line to the function!!

 .. video:: video_Stack3